 Turning Back the Clock has a very interesting post about heritage turkeys and why you should have one this year.
 It will really help you understand why they are worth the extra money.

 The Lazy Budget Chef has a recipe for lactose-free cream of mushroom soup.
 Perfect for those in your family that can’t have dairy and also a great way to avoid BPA and all the gross ingredients found in the canned soup.
-And the Lazy Budget Chef also has a recipe for a green bean casserole using the homemade soup.
+This is great for making green bean casserole.

 Another Thanksgiving menu item that is normally full of nasty ingredients and BPA is cranberry sauce.
 It’s one of those foods a few people make from scratch anymore so you think it’s hard, but it’s so easy.
 It’s the easiest dish I make each year.
 Be sure to check out my cranberry sauce recipe.